 Students are exposed to more advanced concepts of compositing techniques for animation and post production.
 A broad range of study includes topics such as green screen removal, masked rotoscoping, set-extensions, particle simulations, compositing 3D render layers, and more special effects.
 For program major or minor requirements, a C or above is required for successful completion.
-Prerequisites: ANM 201, ANM 204, must earn C or above in prerequisites for this course.
+Prerequisite: MDE 201 Motion Design and Editing, must earn C or above in prerequisite for this course.
 A studio course.
 3 credits (Spring)